skyismine123/loremipsum/README.md

 ```
  npm install -g @angular/cli
 ```
-After it you would need to get all packages listed in your package.json by getting to the src of the project and run:
+After it you would need to get all packages listed in your package.json by getting to the root of the project and run:
 ```
  npm install
 ```